Exports Modification

 Note

-The process of converting an executable to a library is also detailed for ELF binary in the tutorial: 08 - Transforming an ELF executable into a library.
+The process of converting an executable to a library is also detailed for ELF binaries in the tutorial: 08 - Transforming an ELF executable into a library.

-First, we need to update PE headers to ensure they are compliant with the DLL format:
+First, we must update the PE headers to ensure they are compliant with the DLL format:

 import lief